-It is also illegal for Ascendium to make any claims they cannot or will not follow through on – this includes threatening to sue you or to foreclose on your home.
+It is also illegal for Ascendium to make any claims they cannot or will not follow through on.
+This includes threatening to sue you or foreclose on your home.

 - Ascendium may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.

-- Ascendium must be honest about who they are and what they are trying to do.
-They must notify you that they are a collection agency both orally and in writing.
+- Ascendium must be honest about who they are and what they are attempting to do.
+They must notify you that they are a debt collection agency both orally and in writing.